intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Cryptography

-Cryptography can be used to reduce the number of middlebox entities that can participate in a protocol or limit the extent of participation.
+Cryptography can be used to reduce the number of entities that can participate in a protocol or limit the extent of participation.
 Using TLS or other cryptographic tools can therefore reduce the number of entities that can influence whether new features are usable.

 {{?PATH-SIGNALS=RFC8558}} recommends the use of encryption and integrity